 May Require More Cash Up Front

 This one depends on your situation, but unless you can get a good hard money loan or short-term financing loan, you may need to use your own cash for the rehab.
 This may require substantially more capital than you have.
-I’m not familiar with hard money lending, so I don’t know how hard it is to get, but if you are thinking of going BRRRR, make sure you know your financing options as compared to your available capital.
+I’m not familiar with hard money lending, so I don’t know how hard it is to get, but if you are thinking of going the BRRRR route, make sure you know your financing options as compared to your available capital.

 The Pros & Cons of Turnkey Rental Properties